PHP Code Generator

 Are you looking for a tool to generate PHP code for classes, functions, or complete files?

-• Supports all the latest PHP features (like enums, etc.)
+• Supports all the latest PHP features (like property hooks, enums, attributes, etc.)

 • Allows you to easily modify existing classes